 Once you get the verification code, enter it into the field provided and select “Submit.”

 Once you have completed the verification process for Twilio, they will give you a Twilio based phone number, you can choose to use the one provided or choose your own number by clicking the link at the bottom of the page.
+Clicking “Get Started” will provide you with a Twilio number.

 The dashboard is another screen where you can find your API Credentials, please copy the Account SID and Auth Token to your clipboard you will need this information for the PowerSMS solution.
 This is also the section where you can upgrade your account from the trial version.